 After having consumed enough alcohol to have a blood alcohol content of .08 or greater

 Because proving impairment is tricky, the authorities have made BAC the preferred route for DWI conviction.
 If they can get the right BAC number, they can convict you.
 It doesn’t matter if you show physical evidence of impairment or not.

-In North Carolina, the way they get this number most of the time is either through a machine called an Intoxilyzer 5000 or an Intox EC/IR II.
-It's one of many breath analysis machines on the market, but currently, they're the only breathalyzer machines approved for use in North Carolina's courts.
+In North Carolina, the way they get this number is through a machine called an Intox EC/IR II.
+It’s one of many breath analysis machines on the market, but currently, it’s the breathalyzer machine used in North Carolina’s courts.
 (The state can also calculate blood alcohol content by a blood test, and often relies on them in cases involving accidents.)
-To adequately defend your DWI case, your DWI attorney should be very familiar with how the Intoxilyzer 5000 or Intox EC/IR II works and how the test is administered.
+To adequately defend your DWI case, your DWI attorney should be very familiar with how the Intox EC/IR II works and how the test is administered.
 Only then can your DWI defense lawyer raise issues that can throw doubt upon the results, if not disqualify them entirely.

 While the alcohol is still in the bloodstream, the blood passes through the lungs.
 Some of this alcohol is passed out of the bloodstream into the air sacs in the lungs called alveoli.
 In a breath test, this air that has some alcohol in it, or alveolar air, is exhaled by the suspect into the machine, which measures the amount of alcohol in the breath.